 But, where do you start?
-Muddy Waters was a prolific recording artist, and a bewildering array of studio albums, live albums and compilations of his material are currently on the market.
+Muddy Waters was a prolific recording artist; A bewildering array of studio albums, live albums, and compilations of his material are currently on the market.

 So, let’s jump in.
 Here are three great Muddy Waters albums guaranteed to get your mojo workin’.

 With the concept of a blues “album” not really cemented until the late 1960s, most of Muddy Waters’ seminal early offerings were released as singles.
 This three disc, 75 song “Anthology” compilation is a pretty exhaustive run-through of Big Mud’s classic material, recorded during his first couple of decades as a performer on Chess records.

 The titles speak for themselves: “Hoochie Coochie Man,” “Got My Mojo Workin’”, “I Just Wanna Make Love To You,” “Rollin’ Stone,” “Can’t Be Satisfied,” “I’m Ready…” All are undisputed blues classics that had a profound impact on the likes of Eric Clapton, Keith Richards, and pretty much every 1960s British blues-rock guitarist.

 Sure, “Anthology” is a no-frills set as far as packaging goes, but it’s got it where it counts.
 And, getting this much music for under $10, you can’t really argue.